tugbayatilla/adventofcode23/README.md

 - I have decided to start with the evaluation part.
 - I will structure the data with using interfaces and then make the evaluation. afterwards parsing part can create this data structure for me.
 - lets go...
+- IMPORTANT: i have noticed that, creating a template with bunch of codes creating huge distraction, do not do that :) i create a commit for clean up
+-